nlp-unibuc/nlp-unibuc-website/content/pages/projects/areagramma.md

-Title: Area Gramma: Automatic Text Simplification Resources for Romanian
+Title: Text Simplification, Language Complexity, and the development of Psycholinguistic Resources for Romanian
 Slug: projects/langtherapy